 The preparation of U.S. GAAP financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and changes therein, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Estimates that are particularly susceptible to significant change in the near term are related to allocation of expenses by function and depreciation.
+Estimates that are particularly susceptible to significant change in the near term are related to allocation of functional expenses, useful lives of assets, fair value of investments, and lease amortization.